totalspectrum/flexprop/README.md

 The scripts used are in the `src` subdirectory, so you can customize them to your heart's content.
 The main `flexgui.exe` program is basically just the Tcl/Tk interpreter (from the standard Tk distribution) with a tiny startup script that reads `src/gui.tcl`.

+# Supporting FlexGUI development

+If you find FlexGUI useful, please contribute to support its development.
+Contributions of code, documentation, and other suggestions are welcome.
+Monetary donations are also very welcome.
+The generous donations of our supporters on Patreon have enabled us to provide a signed Windows binary.

+To support FlexGUI on Patreon: https://patreon.com/totalspectrum To support FlexGUI on Paypal:  https://paypal.me/totalspectrum